hzeller/flaschen-taschen/doc/wiring.md

 combine and solder to a barrel-jack receptacle pig-tail, see image below.
 Make sure to thread the wires from the LED _under_ the data wiring between the bottles.

-As a preparation for soldering, the pigtail needs to be shortened about 10cm (4 inches), the LED power cables roughly 6cm (2.5 inches) to not have too much slack.
+As a preparation for soldering, the pigtail needs to be shortened by about 10cm (4 inches), the LED power cables roughly by 6cm (2.5 inches) to not have too much slack.
 When removing outer insulation from the pig-tail, make sure to not injure the insulation of the inner cables.

+You don't have to unfold the whole LED strip or put it in the box to solder on the power pigtail.
+Just do the whole process directly on the bundle of LEDs, it saves a lot of time.
+The below images have the crate in the background for illustration purposes.

 Uninsulate about 1 inch of the wires going to the LEDs and twist together the red and blue ones separately.
 Put a ~1 inch of heat-shrink tubing up each pair now, so that we don't